Skip to content Skip to footer

 • We don't capture information on non-consenting audiences

-• We have to rely on platform figures and their notion of post-click and post-view (7 days post-click, 1 day post-view for Meta, up to 30 day post-click for Google)
+• We have to rely on platform figures and their notion of post-click and post-view consent (7 days post-click, 1 day post-view for Meta, up to 30 day post-click for Google)

 • With possible duplication between different platforms…